-120 Sites belonging to this monitoring platform can observational platform are equipped with atmospheric towers that collect data on atmospheric greenhouse gas mole fractions at regular intervals throughout the year.
+Sites belonging to this observational platform are equipped with atmospheric towers that collect data on atmospheric green-house gas mole fractions at regular intervals throughout the year.
 At most sites, towers are operated over a period of several years to decades.
-These measurements are taken within the continental boundary layer and integrate information from surface-atmosphere fluxes for larger large regions, with their footprints often covering areas of several 1000s of km2, but varying with depending on the sampling height.
+These measurements are taken within the continental boundary layer and integrate information from surface-atmosphere fluxes for large regions, with their footprints often covering areas of several 1000s of km, depending on the sampling height.
 As such, these data can be used to estimate fluxes when assimilated in atmospheric inverse modeling frameworks.
-125

 Measurements include both discrete flask air samples collected in the field and shipped to a laboratory for analysis, and continuous in-situ measurements using gas analysers installed at the sampling location.
-Typically, discrete air samples are collected in pairs of glass air flasks at weekly intervals, and are analysed for major the main gases such as CO_2 , CH_4 , and N2O, as well as minor trace gases and isotopic signals.
-Flask-based observations are mainly used to constrain long-term 130 trends, and allow detailed attribution of the origin of air masses, for example, based on using isotopic analyses.
+Typically, discrete air samples are collected in pairs of glass air flasks at weekly intervals, and are analysed for the main gases such as CO2, CH4, and N2O, as well as minor trace gases and isotopic signals.
+Flask-based observations are mainly used to constrain long-term trends, and allow detailed attribution of the origin of air masses, for example, using isotopic analyses.
 Continuous in-situ measurements, typically available at hourly time steps, allow more detailed analysis of seasonal and short-term patterns, including variations in diurnal cycles.

 Aside from the main site information summarised in Table 1, ARGO consolidates information on tower details, including ground elevation, tower height, and network provider.
-In addition, the database provides a summary of specific details about the time period of CO_2 , CH_4 and N_2O measurements.
-Information is provided on the sampling methodology, whether conducted 135 in-situ or by flask sampling system, as well as details of about the gas analysers and the sampling scheme.
-Supplementary Further information on the availability of other measurements, such as carbon monoxide, carbon isotopes, and other greenhouse gases, is incorporated where available.
+In addition, the database provides a summary of specific details about the time period of $CO_2$ , $CH_4$ and $N_2O$ measurements.
+Information is provided on the sampling methodology, whether conducted in-situ or by flask sampling system, as well as details about the gas analysers and the sampling scheme.
+Further information on the availability of other measurements, such as carbon monoxide, carbon isotopes, and other greenhouse gases, is incorporated where available.